jose-lico/go-plate/README.md

 - [ ] CI/CD pipeline for GCP services
 - [ ] CI/CD pipeline for AWS services
 - [ ] OAuth (Google)
-- [ ] Some example endpoints and tests
+- [x] Example endpoints to showcase functionality and use
 - [ ] Documentation generation with [Swagger](https://swagger.io/)

 ## How to use